samindaa/RoboND-Rover-Project/writeup.md

 image does not show the rocks or the camera is about the rocks.
 When this happened, I have manually controlled the rover out of the situation.

 * Some situations, the rover circle around in the same mapped environment.
-I did not update the _decision_step_ decision step to over come this situation though.
-If it were to repeat, I have took manual control of the rover for a few seconds and navigated to a another area.
+I have not updated the _decision_step_ logic to over come this situation.
+If it were to happen, I have took manual control of the rover for a few seconds and navigated to a another area.

 * There are methods we learned on self driving car course to implement behaviors.
 In the project,